-When you’ve got a dog at home, one of the most important things you can do is learn to understand what your dog wants and is feeling.
-However, sometimes, your Frenchie might look scared, maybe of you or of something else that is happening.
+When you’ve got a dog at home, one of the most important things you can learn is to understand what your dog wants and is feeling.
+However, sometimes, your Frenchie might look scared, maybe of you or something else happening.

-Dogs, like people, have complex emotions, and no matter how hard you may try to keep your pup happy, you will probably notice unhappiness sometimes.
-Your dog may be fearful due to you punishing them because there is a lack of trust or due to trauma in the past.
+Dogs, like people, have complex emotions, and no matter how hard you try to keep your pup happy, you will probably notice unhappiness sometimes.
+Your dog may be fearful because you are punishing them.
+After all, there is a past lack of trust or trauma.

 Why is My French Bulldog Scared?